 - Tires can be brought to Town Fair Tire, 63 Boston Post Road, Orange, for a fee of $2.75 per tire.

 - Hazardous waste can be dropped off for free at HazWaste Central, 90 Sargent Drive, New Haven.
 HazWaste is open Saturday mornings from mid-May through October.
-See the 2023 HazWaste Central Schedule.
+See the 2024 HazWaste Central Schedule (coming soon).

 - The amount of bulk trash per collection is limited to 6 cubic yards, which is equal to a pile of trash about 6 feet long, 6 feet wide and 4 ½ feet high.
 Homeowners are required to rent a dumpster or hire a junk removal service at their expense if trash exceeds 6 cubic yards.
 Otherwise, trash exceeding 6 cubic yards will be left at the curb, and a $100 fine per daily offense will be imposed.